Sample Size Calculator

 $$n₀=\frac{z²p(1-p)}{E²}=\frac{1.96²×60\%×(1-60\%)}{4\%²}=576.24≈577$$

-So, a minimum of 577 students must be included in the study to get desire a 95% confidence level and a 4% margin of error.
+Therefore, a minimum of 577 students must be surveyed to achieve a 95% confidence level with a 4% margin of error.

 $$n=\frac{n₀}{1+\left(\frac{n₀-1}{N}\right)}$$

-Imagine that we are researching international students enrolled in undergraduate courses in the college you are studying in Canada.
-At the outset, we do not have a lot of information.
-We, therefore, assume that international students make up 60% of all undergraduates in your college.
-As a result, the estimated proportion of the attribute in the population is 60%.
-The total number of students in your college is 12,000.
-We desire a 95% confidence level and a 4% margin of error.
-How many students must be included in the study's minimum sample size?
+Now, suppose we are researching international students enrolled in undergraduate courses at your specific college in Canada.
+Similar to the previous example, we assume international students make up 60% of the student body.
+The estimated proportion remains 60%.
+However, the total number of students at your college is exactly 12,000.
+For a 95% confidence level and a 4% margin of error, what is the minimum required sample size?

-In this case, you must first calculate n₀ using the Cochran formula and then adjust the sample size as the population is finite.
+In this scenario, because the population is finite, you must first calculate n₀ using the Cochran formula and then apply the adjustment.

 $$n₀=\frac{z^2p(1-p)}{{E}^2}=\frac{1.96^2×{60\%}×(1-{60\%})}{{4\%}^2}=576.24$$